-Exterior bulb types are listed in section 03-1 of this Owner's Manual.
+Exterior bulb types are listed in the Class "C" Information section page 03-1 of this Owner's Manual.
 Always replace bulbs and fuses with equivalent types and ratings.

 Fuses will interrupt the flow of electricity if a circuit is overloaded.
 The 12-volt chassis fuse panel is located under the driver's side instrument panel.
 Additional fuses are located under the hood, or in 12-volt power leads on the related equipment and accessories.